 Why would I need a supplement if my pet is eating a healthy, balanced diet?

-Today’s pet foods do an admirable job of providing balanced nutrition, but certain animals may be lacking dietary nutrients based on their medical condition, age or breed.
-Feed supplements can help bridge the gap between nutritional basics and help promote more complete nutritional health.
+Today’s pet foods do an admirable job of providing balanced nutrition, but certain animals may be lacking nutrients and ingredients based on their medical condition, age or breed.
+Supplements can help bridge the gap and help promote better health.